sbin-github/Simple_2D_Physix/README.md

 # Simple_2D_Physix

-The codes should be run in each local dir. containing the code file!
+The codes should be run in each local directory that containing the code file!

 Please generate 'model' and 'npy' folders in the following directory:
 'code/taichi/sand_collapse/solvers/data'